FARI-brussels/TE-technical-documentation/docs/troubleshooting.rst

 6. If no wifi available refer to the internet outage section.
 7. 🙏

-Demo running on single board computer
+Demo not working on single board computer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. If the the computer does not light up refer to the smart plugs section.
 2. unplug and plug back the single board computer power cable.